google/zetasql/docs/aggregate-dp-functions.md

 is an aggregation across a privacy unit column.

-This function must be used with the [`DIFFERENTIAL_PRIVACY` clause][dp-syntax] and can support the following argument:
+This function must be used with the [`DIFFERENTIAL_PRIVACY` clause][dp-syntax] and can support the following arguments:

 + `contribution_bounds_per_group`: A named argument with a [contribution bound][dp-clamped-named].